-Another different sight that we encountered in Grand Cayman this year was a sea snake in about 6 or 8 feet of water at a deserted beach east of Conch Point.
-That was really scary.
-Also saw a pretty big spotted moray curled up in a coral head, and an octopus that was really startled to see us (not often do you see an octopus out and about during the day).
+Another different sight that we encountered in Grand Cayman this year was a pretty big Spotted Moray Eel curled up in a coral head, and an octopus that was really startled to see us (not often do you see an octopus out and about during the day).

 Read Tom’s Other Grand Cayman Posts:

 2012 Trip Report

 2013 Grand Cayman & Cayman Brac Trip Report